Accounting for data heterogeneity in integrative analysis and prediction methods: An application to Chronic Obstructive Pulmonary Disease: Conclusion

 We have tackled the problem of accounting for subgroup heterogeneity in an integrative analysis framework.
 Motivated by the COPDGene study and a scientific need to understand sex differences in COPD, we developed appropriate statistical methods that leverage the strengths of multi-view data, account for subgroup heterogeneity, incorporate clinical covariates, and combine the association step with a clinical outcome step to guide the selection of clinically meaningful molecular signatures.
 Through the use of a hierarchical penalty, we identify omics signatures that are common and subgroup-specific and can predict a clinical outcome.
 HIP showed comparable to substantially improved prediction and variable selection performance in simulation settings when compared to existing methods.

 When we applied HIP to genomic and proteomic data from COPDGene, we identified protein and gene biomarkers and pathways common and specific to males and females.
-When the proteins and genes were developed into scores, the common and subgroup-specific scores were statistically significant predictors of airway wall thickness (AWT).
-Further, the scores improved prediction of AWT when added to establisched COPD risk factors (ERF) compared to ERF alone; the test MSEs were lower, and the amount of variation in AWT explained by the ERF + Subgroup Protein Score model was almost twice the amount of variation in AWT attributable to the ERF model.
-Notably, when the scores for the subgroups were switched, the amount of variation explained was comparable to the ERF model.
+When the proteins and genes were developed into scores, the common and subgroup-specific protein scores were statistically significant predictors of airway wall thickness (AWT) even when including established risk factors of COPD.
 These findings suggest the proteins and genes identified to be common and specific to males and females could be explored to further our understanding of sex differences in COPD mechanisms.

+Recently, \cite{Yun_2022_AWTcompare} also explored gene signatures related to AWT and found that interferon stimulated genes were associated with AWT.
+We did not find these same genes in our analysis, but there were several differences in the analyses that could explain the differing results: (1) the subset of COPDGene participants in the two analyses were different as we only included participants with COPD while \cite{Yun_2022_AWTcompare} included participants with and without COPD, (2) \cite{Yun_2022_AWTcompare} looked for associations between individual genes and AWT while adjusting for covariates whereas we selected genes based on rankings from our model that included several genes at once, (3) we considered both gene and protein data (which also impacted which participants we could include) whereas \cite{Yun_2022_AWTcompare} only considered genes, and (4) we use IPA \citep{IPA} to find pathways whereas \cite{Yun_2022_AWTcompare} used MSigDB (\url{https://www.gsea-msigdb.org/gsea/msigdb}).